-Ironically, the stated reason for the required changes was traffic flow, which, with the advent of the Inner Ring Road two decades after the war, became a redundant idea, and further changes made in 2012 have prevented any traffic between Trinity Street and Broadgate altogether.
-As the New Cathedral's architect Sir Basil Spence has also lamented, once a relic of the past has been destroyed, that particular light is extinguished forever and cannot be re-lit.
+Ironically, one of the stated reasons for the required change was traffic flow which, with the advent of the Inner Ring Road two decades after the war, became a redundant idea.
+Further changes made in 2012 prevented traffic between Trinity Street and Broadgate altogether.
+As the New Cathedral's architect Sir Basil Spence has also lamented, once a relic of the past has been destroyed, that particular light is extinguished forever, and cannot be re-lit.

 There's no mystery about who took these two photos (!).... but neither is there any mystery to the modern day scenes.
 I wonder if the Coventrians who lived around those old streets in centuries gone by saw the same charm in their surroundings that we imagine existed when we look at those old photos?